-Quality Nurses remain an integral part of service delivery at RSUH and there is a plan to extend this programme at County Hospital time scale.
+Quality Nurses remain an integral part of service delivery at the UHNM.
 Quality Nurses have a significant role in patient safety explicit within their responsibilities.
 This provides a key lynch-pin, and an ideal opportunity for the IP Team to meet the challenges and significantly change the method of service delivery to front-line colleagues.

 The Infection Prevention service is provided through a structured annual programme of works which includes expert advice, education, audit, policy development, and review and service development.
-The Trust has 24 hour access to expert advice and support
+The Trust has 24 hour access to expert advice and support.

-Infection Prevention Structure - 2016
+Infection Prevention & Sepsis Structure - 2017